 How ADHD Therapy Can Make Your College Graduation Transition Easier

 You've worked endlessly on papers, projects, and navigating a schedule that took you time to get used to.
 You've survived countless all-nighters, caffeine-fueled study sessions, and a never-ending cycle of midterms and finals.
-And finally, after years of hard work and dedication, whether that was at Montana State University in Bozeman, or another college, you've graduated from college.
+And finally, after years of hard work and dedication, whether that was at Montana State University in Bozeman, or another college, you've graduated.
 But as exciting as this milestone may be, it can also bring about a lot of anxiety and uncertainty.
 Because, what now?

 This is especially true if you have ADHD (Attention Deficit Hyperactivity Disorder).
 The transition from college to the "real world" can be overwhelming for anyone, but for those with ADHD, it can feel even more uncertain.
 Your schedule, while flexible, was structured around classes.
 Now?
 It's all on you to create structure and stick to it.
 This is where ADHD therapy can be incredibly helpful.